-My family’s favorite everyday chicken marinade.
-This recipe is foolproof, fast, and ensures flavorful grilled or seared chicken breast every time.
+My family’s favorite everyday chicken marinade recipe.
+This recipe is foolproof, fast, and ensures flavorful chicken every time.

 Oh, hey!
 I meant to share this recipe with you years and years ago!
 This happens far too often around here.
 Forgive me.

 Today I’m finally sharing my favorite, everyday, fool proof chicken marinade.
 It is actually a family (aka. my mom’s creation) recipe that we’ve been making for years and years.

 Actually, if we’re being technical, we’ve probably been making this for decades now.
 Maybe multiple decades?
 That’s a long, long time!
 Trust me, my family wouldn’t keep a sub-par chicken marinade around for that long if it wasn’t great.